yulongbai-nov/codex/docs/demos/graphiti-memory-integration/README.md

 ## End-to-end scenario
 1. Start Codex in your repo (interactive):
    - `codex`
-2. In the first turn, tell Codex a stable preference:
+2. In the first turn, promote a stable preference via a Memory Directive:
-   - “In this repo, prefer `rg` over `grep` for searches.”
+   - `preference (global): I prefer rg over grep for searches.`
 3. Continue the conversation (or start a new one) and ask:
-   - “What should we use for searching in this repo?”
+   - “What is my preference for searching in this repo?”
 4. Confirm recall is being injected:
    - Use a prompt inspection tool, or enable request logging in your setup.
    - You should see a `<graphiti_memory>` section included as a system message when recall returns facts.